TaylerGur/chat/README.md

 ### Used technology stack: ###
 - React - view library all project based on it.
 Thanks to the React, all components are independent bricks, with which it is convenient to build a project.
 - Redux - all states are stored in one global Store.
-- node.js - now js and on the server;)
-- express - The most documented and available on nodejs
-- mysql - The most simple database.
 - Socket.io - With him the chat station is "really alive".